Weighted Hip Crossover

 - 1

-Lie on your back with your knees bent and feet flat on the floor, holding a weight above your chest with both hands.
+Lie on your back with your knees bent, feet flat on the floor, and a weight held on your chest or stomach.

 - 2